-If you are considering buying a caravan, you should always check it is free from issues that could be dangerous or make it impossible or expensive to insure.
+When buying a caravan, you should ensure you have checked it is free from issues that could potentially be dangerous, or make it impossible or expensive to insure.

-Being part vehicle and part domicile, there are numerous things that can go wrong with a caravan, so checking for flaws before you hand over your money can save you time and expense later on, as well as helping to prevent accidents and injury.
+As a caravan is part vehicle and part domicile, there are a number of things that can go wrong, so checking for flaws before you hand over your money can save you time and expenses later on, as well as potentially helping to prevent accidents and injury.

 Essential information to obtain before inspection

-Before going to see a caravan, it’s vitally important to check that the appropriate credentials are in order.
-These include the service and ownership history, as well as more specialised documentation, such as gas and electrical certifications.
+Before you view a caravan, it is vital that you check all the appropriate credentials are in order.
+These include service and ownership history, as well as more specialised documentation such as gas and electrical certifications.

-You should also find out the age of the caravan and where it has been kept previously, i.e. under cover or exposed to the elements, or how it has been used for travelling, as these will help identify specific issues that may need attention.
+You should also make sure to find out the age of the caravan, and where it has been kept previously (i.e. whether it has been left exposed to the elements, or under cover), as well as how it has been used for travelling, as these will help identify specific issues you may need to address.

 Inspecting a caravan – what you will need:

-• If you are going to be inspecting a caravan, make sure to take the following items with you:
+If you are inspecting a caravan, make sure to take the following items with you:

 • Notepad and pen – to keep records of anything you uncover